szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 ```

 2. NextJS is different from Jekyll, you may need to build before deploy.
-   - Run `yarn run build` or `npm run build` to create a production version
+   - Run`yarn run build` or`npm run build` to create a production version
   - Upload to your pages service
-3. (You can use **Github Action**, **Jenkins** for CI/CD or **Vercel** to simplify the build process)
+3.(You can use ** Github Action **, ** Jenkins ** for CI / CD or ** Vercel ** to simplify the build process)

 ## Thanks

   - Vercel
   - NextJS
   - Material UI
     - tocbot
-- react-markdown
+    - react - markdown
-- react-image-lightbox
+    - react - image - lightbox
     - Doctor Jones